Social media is an almost unavoidable part of our daily lives. Whether that be personal use or professional, we’re exposing ourselves every day.

 If you’re in agreement with my outlook the first thing you’re going to want to do is to make sure that there is a clear policy around proper social media technology use.
 An example of a detail you’d want to include in the policy is to only be participating in legal activities on company devices and networks.

-Also, take into consideration how much time can be spent on social media.
-From a productivity standpoint, this can get off the rails if not monitored.
+Also, you may want to consider how much time can be spent on social media.
+From a productivity standpoint, this can get off the rails you’re not careful.

 Most important of all is user training.
 We know that employees are the weakest link when it comes to information security.
-So make sure that your team is educated on internet safety best practices.
+So make sure that you’ve educated your team on internet safety best practices.
 They should have an understanding of things like phishing and other social engineering attacks.